cisco-open/terraform-provider-meraki/README.md

 ## What happens if I don’t migrate?
 Your existing setup will continue to function, but:
-No bug fixes or new features will be available for the old provider.
+No new features will be available for this provider.
 Over time, compatibility issues may arise as Terraform and Meraki evolve.
+Bugs will be fixed on a best effort basis until January 31st, 2026.

 - - -